New Zealand In Winter: 15 Best Things To Do & Where To Go

 ➡️ While it’s never guaranteed, seeing the Aurora Australis is most likely when with a guide, in the right part of the country, at the right time.
 Booking a tour like this one will improve your chances!

-This is also the time of year when you are more likely to see baby whales with their mothers, and it is easier to spot them in general, without having to go as far offshore (which means you can maximise your viewing time if you are headed out on a boat for the day).
+This is also the time of year when you are more likely to see baby whales with their mothers, and it is just easier to spot whales in general, what with not having to go as far offshore (which means you can maximise your viewing time if you are headed out on a boat for the day).
 If this is a bucket list item for your winter holiday, include Kaikōura on the itinerary.

 A geothermal mud bath is something that is uniquely offered at Hell’s Gate in Rotorua, so add Rotorua to the itinerary if this is something you’d like to do.
 It’s not everywhere in the world you can do something like this, so do consider it!

-The mud bath is geothermal, meaning the mud has been heated beneath the earth’s surface, which is made possible by Rotorua’s geothermal location.
-The water and mud have a lot of healing properties – black mud is recommended for arthritis and rheumatism, white mud for burns, and grey mud for exfoliating the skin.
+The mud bath is geothermal, meaning the mud has been heated beneath the earth’s surface, made possible by Rotorua’s geothermal location.
+The water and mud have a lot of healing properties – black mud is recommended for arthritis and rheumatism, white mud for burns, and grey mud, for exfoliating the skin.

 ➡️ Book Hell’s Gate mud spa here!

-The Mueller Hut Hike is not far away, and is also 10 kilometres return, but considered ‘advanced’ by the Department of Conservation.
+The Mueller Hut Hike is not far away, and is also 10 kilometres return (6 miles), but considered ‘advanced’ by the Department of Conservation.
 It starts at Mount Cook Village and winds up to the Sealy Tarns (tarns are mountain ponds).
-The hut at the top has water, lighting and cooking gas, and is worth making a stop for the night, so that you can make the most of being in the area.
+The hut at the top has water, lighting and cooking gas, and it is worth making a stop for the night, so that you can make the most of being in the area.

 Although the track is open year-round, it is important to read the Know Before You Go sections on the Department of Conservation website and consider hiking it in spring instead, if you do not quite have the experience required.

-November or early December are recommended times where the weather is warmer but the snow is likely to still be on the ground for just a bit longer.
-And you do want the snow, for those beautiful shots with the famous red hut contrasting against the landscape.
+For those less experienced in alpine environments, November or early December are recommended times when the weather is warmer, but the snow is likely to still be on the ground.
+And you do want the snow, for those beautiful shots with that famous red hut contrasting against the landscape.

 ➡️ If you’ve come straight to Queenstown, but are still wanting to fit in the Hooker Valley Hike, use this full-day return trip tour that includes guide, snacks and water!

-Stargazing can be beautiful year round, but what with Aoraki (Mount Cook) National Park and Tekapo (Takapō) both coming under the umbrella of the Aoraki MacKenzie International Dark Sky Reserve, I’d recommend adding stargazing to your winter bucket list if you are already in the region for winter.
+Stargazing can be beautiful year round, but what with Aoraki (Mount Cook) National Park and the MacKenzie Basin both coming under the umbrella of the Aoraki MacKenzie International Dark Sky Reserve, I’d recommend adding stargazing to your winter bucket list if you are already in the region for winter.
+The nights are longer, and you won’t have to stay up as late, either.

 There is limited light pollution here and this has earned it its spot as one of eight International Dark Sky Reserves – and the only one in the Southern Hemisphere – making it the best place to view the Milky Way and Southern Cross, constellations that you can only see from our half of the globe.

-If in Aoraki, Mount Cook Station is the place to go, and if in Tekapo (Takapō), Dark Sky Project is who you want to be in contact with.
-(You can even soak in Tekapo Springs at night and take in the skies from there!)
+If in Aoraki, Mount Cook Station is the place to go, and if in Tekapo, Dark Sky Project is who you want to be in contact with.
+(You can even have a soak in Tekapo Springs at night and take in the skies from there!)

-➡️ An alternative to going up Mount John is to visit Cowan’s Observatory, located in the township of Tekapo (Takapō), using this guided option, so that you can identify what you are seeing in the sky!
+➡️ An alternative to going up Mount John for stargazing is to visit Cowan’s Observatory, which is located in the township of Tekapo, using this guided option, so that you can identify what you are seeing in the sky!

 Another thing to add to your winter activity list is to try out the traditional winter sport of curling, something there is not often opportunity to do in many other parts of the country.